Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

+Wi-Fi~4 introduced several important enhancements to the MAC layer \cite{IMPACTPHYMACTHROUGHPUT, WIFI6TUTORIAL}.
+Multi-level frame aggregation combined multiple packets into a single frame, reducing header overhead and improving throughput.
+The reverse direction mechanism improved the use of \ac{TXOP}, enabling bidirectional communication within the same time slot originally designed for unidirectional traffic.

+For compatibility, the frame structure normally begins with a legacy header, even though it is inefficient.
+With Greenfield mode, however, this requirement is removed when no legacy devices are present, allowing a more optimized frame structure.
+Finally, \ac{QoS} was significantly improved by introducing differentiated channel access parameters for traffic categories such as background, best effort, video, and voice, ensuring resources are allocated according to priority.

-The Wi-Fi 5 MAC enhancements \cite{IMPACTPHYMACTHROUGHPUT, WIFI6TUTORIAL} in addition to adaptation to new PHY level features, such as \ac{MU} MIMO, contains improved frame aggregation capabilities that accommodate larger frame sizes to support higher throughput potential.
+The MAC layer in Wi-Fi~5 \cite{IMPACTPHYMACTHROUGHPUT, WIFI6TUTORIAL} was enhanced alongside new PHY features such as \ac{MU}~MIMO.
+Frame aggregation was further improved, allowing larger frame sizes and supporting higher throughput.

-Wi-Fi security has evolved from the Wired Equivalent Privacy protocol to more advanced \ac{WPA} versions, including the latest WPA3 introduced in 2018.
-All new devices must support WPA3, addressing vulnerabilities of earlier versions \cite{WIFIWPA3WSEC}.
-However, WPA3 still faces issues like rogue AP and evil twin attacks, and address resolution protocol spoofing, allowing hackers to intercept or modify network traffic.
-New challenges such as downgrade and side channel attacks have also emerged \cite{WIFIWPA3SYSTREVIEW}.
+Wi-Fi security has also evolved from the early Wired Equivalent Privacy protocol to successive \ac{WPA} versions, with WPA3 introduced in 2018 \cite{WIFIWPA3WSEC}.
+WPA3 is mandatory for new devices and fixes many vulnerabilities of earlier standards.
+However, it still faces challenges, including rogue AP and evil twin attacks, ARP spoofing, downgrade attacks, and side-channel exploits \cite{WIFIWPA3SYSTREVIEW}.

-The Wi-Fi 6 protocol, as detailed in \cite{SURVEYWIFI6}, incorporates OFDMA, aligning Wi-Fi more closely with LTE and NR technologies, while acknowledging the challenges that utilizing unlicensed bands presents for channel quality estimation and scheduling. \ac{TWT} represents another advancement, enhancing both battery preservation in user devices and spectral efficiency by scheduling device wake-up times based on specific signals from the BS.
-Additionally, Wi-Fi 6 introduces a MAC enhancement known as basic service set coloring, an innovation where each BS assigns a unique number included in the PHY header.
-By examining this portion of the frame, a user device can determine whether the frame is relevant, thereby reducing decoding overhead.
-This feature also reduces interference by enabling simultaneous transmissions to coexist, avoiding interference from unrelated BS.
+The Wi-Fi~6 protocol, as described in \cite{SURVEYWIFI6}, introduces several important features.
+One is OFDMA, which extends conventional OFDM by dividing groups of subcarriers among different users within the same band.
+This makes Wi-Fi more similar to LTE and NR, though working in unlicensed bands still creates challenges for channel estimation and scheduling.
+Another key feature is MU-MIMO, which increases capacity in both uplink and downlink by applying beamforming to serve multiple users at the same time.
+Wi-Fi~6 also includes \ac{TWT}, which saves device battery and improves spectral efficiency by letting the BS schedule exact wake-up times.
+Finally, it brings a MAC improvement called basic service set coloring, where each BS assigns a unique number in the PHY header.
+By checking this number, a device can quickly see if the frame is relevant, lowering decoding overhead and reducing interference by allowing overlapping transmissions from different BS.

-Wi-Fi 6 adds one more dimension of multiple access through OFDMA.
-This enhancement of conventional OFDM is based on splitting group of subcarriers to different users within one band.
-The MU MIMO technology increases capacity in uplink and downlink by introducing beamforming to multiple users simultaneously.